Privacy · Last updated 6 July 2026

 - Apple's StoreKit 2 handles the transaction when you unlock unlimited timeline history or subscribe to AI Pro Monthly.

-- The App passes the StoreKit-signed transaction (a JWS issued by Apple) to our server, which verifies the signature against Apple's root certificate and stores only the Apple transaction ID (to prevent double-claiming), the product ID, and the resulting entitlement state.
-No payment-card data ever touches our server.
+- The App passes the StoreKit-signed transaction (a JWS issued by Apple) to my server, which verifies the signature against Apple's root certificate and stores only the Apple transaction ID (to prevent double-claiming), the product ID, and the resulting entitlement state.
+No payment-card data ever touches my server.

 Music history (optional)

-- Last.fm: If you enter a Last.fm username in Settings, the App calls the public Last.fm API with that username to fetch your scrobbles for the timeline.
+- Last.fm: If you enter a Last.fm username in Settings, the App calls the public Last.fm API with that username to fetch your scrobbles.
 Last.fm receives only the username you typed.
-There is no OAuth and no token stored.
+No OAuth, no token stored.

-- Spotify Extended Streaming History: If you import your Spotify takeout files (the JSON files you can request from Spotify directly), they are parsed entirely on-device.
-The Spotify takeout files never leave your device.
+- Spotify Extended Streaming History: If you import your Spotify takeout files, they are parsed entirely on-device.
+The takeout files never leave your device.

 Public read-only APIs

-For the "On This Day" feature on the timeline, the App fetches public articles from Wikipedia, the New York Times Archive, and the Hacker News public API.
+For "On This Day", the App fetches public articles from Wikipedia, the New York Times Archive, and the Hacker News public API.
 These calls send only a date — no user data, no identifiers, no location.
-They are equivalent to opening those websites in a browser.
+They're equivalent to opening those websites in a browser.

-- We don't run user accounts, ask for your email, or collect personally identifying information.
+- I don't run user accounts, ask for your email, or collect personally identifying information.

-- We don't use third-party analytics SDKs inside the App.
+- I don't use third-party analytics SDKs inside the App.

-- We don't sell, rent, share, or license your data to anyone.
+- I don't sell, rent, share, or license your data to anyone.

-- We don't track you across other apps or websites.
+- I don't track you across other apps or websites.

-Retrography is not directed at children under 13 and we do not knowingly collect data from children.
+Retrography is not directed at children under 13, and I do not knowingly collect data from children.

 - Apple — iCloud, HealthKit, Photos, StoreKit, App Attest (platform services).